ErikKalkoken/evebuddy/README.md

 ### Asset browser for each character

 You can browse the assets of a character by location.
-The view by location is simliar to the in-game view when docked.
+The view by location is similar to the in-game view when docked.

 ![Screenshot from 2024-11-10 16-53-30](https://github.com/user-attachments/assets/9c4991ab-406a-44cd-9a18-fec1c10c1a42)

 ### Full mail client

-You can receieve, send and delete eve mails.
+You can receive, send and delete eve mails.
 Similar to the in-game mail client.

 ![Screenshot from 2024-11-10 16-52-55](https://github.com/user-attachments/assets/d7b226c5-1355-4b99-bef7-e0a3b1e75cd6)